telnetdoogie/UDMP-ipv6/README.md

 You must first have an account set up with tunnelbroker and a tunnel to use.
 That will require that your UDMP can be pingable from tunnelbroker's IP especially if using something like ddclient or inadyn to update the IP dynamically.

-This is my port forward rule for allowing HE to ping my UDMP from the internet (not needed if you're allowing ping from the internet as a general rule)
+This is my port forward rule for allowing HE to ping my UDMP from the internet (not needed if you're already allowing ping from the internet as a general rule)

 ![image](https://user-images.githubusercontent.com/17893990/162670587-27812c6c-3259-4eaf-a1a4-19284b65957b.png)